RussC-Xer0n3/Thyme-old/index.md

 &#402;(x)&#8319; &#8801; &sigma;((&pi;&#183;r&#179;)&#8319;&#8734;)&#8734;

 such that sigmoid &sigma; of sine wave &#8767; is of infinite scale to the N-Array &#8721; of both an infinite increment &#8710; and of the infinite Nabla or decrement &#8711; in both scales proportionally &#8733;.
-At least, that's the trail of thought.</p>
+At least, that's the trail of thought.

 ```
 float A;